Dannark/Android-Launcher-for-VSCode/README.md

 *Dedicated windows*

-This is follow the visual code windows focus and snap right to it
+It follows the visual code window focus and snap right to it
 ![follow_windows2](https://user-images.githubusercontent.com/7622553/83795925-925ad700-a676-11ea-8f14-1839c13c2619.gif)

 ## Requirements

 * Android studio installed with environment variables configured.
 * (Optional) Have at least one Emulator Created in AVD Manager.
 [Instructions here.](https://developer.android.com/studio/run/managing-avds) Or you can create one from this extension.
+* Make sure your system Virtualization (VT-x/AMD-V) is enabled in the bios [Instructions here.](https://github.com/Dannark/Android-Launcher-for-VSCode/issues/1#issuecomment-639128560)

 ## Extension Settings